open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 The optional _to_ can be used to indicate a specific agent to which the proposal is addressed.
 Otherwise any recipient should consider the proposal addressed to themselves.

+#!
+There is no requirement for a _SpeakerUri_ on a _proposeAssistant_ event.
+If one is provided then it is good practice for the receiving agent to pass this SpeakerUri along in any subsequent _invite_ event to this agent.

 Each list item in the recommendation is the manifest format as specified in [4] with two notable exceptions:

 1. It is permissible to return only a subset of the manifest.
 The only mandatory manifest items is: